CameronKays/CovidDataExploration/README.md

 The link to the data source can be found here:
  [Global COVID Data](https://github.com/owid/covid-19-data/tree/master/public/data)

-The CovidDataSQLQuery.sql file contains several queries, most of which were utilized when building the Tableau dashboard, seen below.
+The [CovidDataSQLQuery](https://github.com/CameronKays/CovidDataExploration/blob/main/CovidDataSQLQuery.sql) file contains several queries, most of which were utilized when building the Tableau dashboard, seen below.
 The goal was to build an interactive dashboard where people can quickly and easily compare infection rates around the world.